 1. With the external DVM set for DC, monitor the voltage at the power source output.

 2. Ensure that there is no load connected to the output of the power source.

-3. Enter the calibration password with the SCPI command, CAL:PASS "5000".
-4. Send the following SCPI command to select Phase-A: INST:SEL A 5.
-Send the following SCPI commands to the power source (500 VDC range selected; ALC off): VOLT:ALC OFF MODE DC VOLT:RANGE 500 VOLT 0 OUTP 1 6.
+3. Send the following SCPI commands to power source (500 VDC range selected; ALC off):

+VOLT:ALC OFF

+MODE DC

+VOLT:RANGE 500

+VOLT 0

+OUTP 1

+4. Enter the calibration password with the SCPI command, CAL:PASS "5000".
 Perform the alignment with the SCPI command, CAL:VOLT:DC:ZERO <numeric value>.
-Start with a value of zero and increase or decrease for the lowest DC output voltage reading of the selected phase within the range of 0 ± 5 mV DC.
-The maximum range of this alignment is ± 2000 .
-7. Send the SCPI command, INST:SEL B, and repeat Step-5 and Step-6 to align Phase-B. 8.
-Send the SCPI command, INST:SEL C, and repeat Step-5 and Step-6 to align Phase-C.
+Start with a value of zero and increase or decrease for the lowest DC output voltage reading within the range of $0 \pm 5$ mV DC.